2020 Oaxaca earthquake: Casualties

 Ten people were killed in Oaxaca, and 25 people were injured.
 Most casualties were due to structural failure.
 A worker at the PEMEX oil refinery in Salina Cruz fell to his death from the top of a structure.
 A fire at the refinery injured another worker, although the fire was extinguished quickly.

 Response

-Due to the frequency of earthquakes in Mexico because its tectonic setting the Mexican government has been able to get better in their response.
+Because its tectonic setting leads to frequent earthquakes in Mexico, the Mexican government's response has improved over the years.
 The Mexican government sent out a warning about the incoming earthquake with its alert system this allowed the residents to have enough time to get outdoors where it was safe.
 With some hospitals being damaged during the earthquake some patients had to be evacuated until it was safe to return.

 Tsunami

 After the earthquake, warnings for a tsunami were set out for a radius of 1600 km allowing people to be prepared and stay alert.
 The highest wave that reached the coast was measured at 1.57 m in Mazunte.